 There are a lot of ways to gauge the performance of your DevOps teams and the health of your software, but DORA metrics have emerged as the industry standard.
 If you aren’t familiar with DORA metrics, take a few minutes to read this comprehensive guide to understanding DORA metrics.

 DORA metrics were designed to offer a high-level, long-term view of how your teams are performing.
-They weren’t just meant to be tracked, though, but should actively encourage developers to improve their processes.
+However, they weren’t developed for passive tracking — instead, DORA metrics should encourage developers to proactively improve their processes.
 It’s only natural, then, that as a platform built to promote a culture of accountability, Cortex is uniquely equipped to help you make the most of DORA metrics.

-Through the use of CQL expressions and integrations, you’ll be able to easily build a Scorecard that helps your teams reach the goals that make sense for them.
-In this article, we’ll be looking at a sample scorecard called DORA Metrics.
-Here’s a look at its details page:
+Through the use of CQL expressions and integrations, you’ll be able to easily build a scorecard in Cortex that helps your teams reach their goals.
+In this article, we’ll give you some suggestions for creating a DORA scorecard for your organization.

 Once your deployment pipeline is hooked up to Cortex, you can begin querying against this data and creating scorecard rules.
 Keep in mind that DORA metrics are designed to be evaluated over time — it’s not about hitting a goal once, but consistently maintaining a certain level of service.
 When you’re crafting your rules, you want to set an attainable goal that will motivate team members to improve.